 We’ve touched on why it’s important to properly optimize your website’s images.
-Over the years we’ve evaluated several free tools that help you with resizing and thinning for optimization, and we’ve gathered the best options.
-While this is certainly not an exhaustive list, these free tools can help you ensure that your photos aren’t slowing your site down.
+Over the years we’ve evaluated several free tools that help you with resizing and thinning images for use on your website, and we’ve gathered a few of the best options.
+While this is certainly not an exhaustive list, these free tools can help you ensure that your photos aren’t slowing your website down.

 Before we begin, we’d like to give you some definitions for the terms you’ll see used.
 There is a difference between resizing and what we like to call ‘thinning’ an image, but they can be used in harmony to give you a perfectly optimized image.
 Resizing an image means changing the dimensions.
 Thinning an image means we’re reducing the file size as much as possible while holding on to the highest quality possible.
 Both of these reduce the file size and can be used together to create a highly quality image that’s been optimized.

 As a way of testing each service, we’ve downloaded the photo below and will use the different tools to see how well they can reduce its file size.
 Originally, the photo was 4.6 MB and had dimensions of 4368 px by 2912 px.
-That’s way too huge of a photo, and it would certainly slow our site down.
-Let’s take a look at what free tools can help us out.
+That’s way too heavy of a photo, and it would certainly slow our site down.
+Let’s take a look at the tools that can help us out.

-Google Squoosh is one of the best free tools to resize and thin images for optimization.
+Google Squoosh is one of the best free tools to resize and thin images for use on your website.
 Allowing you to choose from six different file formats, Squoosh keeps the integrity of your photo will reducing its size.
-All you have to do is open a photo and select from the formats, and then you can reduce the size as much as you want.
-You can compress the image with a slider, or resize it to be the exact dimensions you’re looking for.
-Squoosh is our go to tool for resizing because it’s simple and user friendly.
+Upload your photo and select from the formats for the photo to be exported as, set the final dimensions, and then you can reduce the size as much as you need.

-One of the highlights of Squoosh is the comparison tool that is available for every image.
+One of the highlights of Squoosh is the comparison tool.
 The image is split by a slider that allows you to compare the resolution of the original image with the resized version.
-This is a helpful way to ensure that your image quality is not reduced drastically without you knowing.
+This is a helpful way to ensure that your image quality is not reduced too drastically.

-The Oregon Coast photo started out as a whopping 4.6 MB file, which is way too big for optimization.
-We uploaded it into Squoosh and chose the Browser JPEG compression setting.
+The Oregon Coast photo started out as a whopping 4.6 MB file, which is way too big for a website, especially a mobile device user to download.
+We uploaded it into Squoosh and chose the JPEG compression setting.
 We changed the quality to 50, and our image went from 4.6 MB to 817 KB while perfectly maintaining the quality.
-You can also resize the image by the dimensions.

-Pro Tip: JPEG formats are best for images of people, landscapes, food and more.
-PNG formats are best for graphics and text-based images.
+Pro Tip: JPEG formats are best for photos – images of people, landscapes, food and more.
+PNG formats are best for graphics and text-based images, or images that need to maintain transparency.

-After you’ve resized your image, all you have to do is download and save to whatever location you prefer.
-We recommend renaming the file to reflect the changes you’ve made, so that you can save time and hassle by only uploading the optimized image.
-Using terms like “resized”, “squooshed”, or “minified” will help you remember which files you’ve edited.
+After you’ve optimized your image, all you have to do is download and save to whatever location you prefer.
+We recommend you keep the original version of the file as-is so that you can optimize it for another use later.
+You can rename the new file to reflect that it’s the thinned file, or put it into a subfolder called “resized”, or “thinned”, or “minified” to help you keep files you’ve edited separate from the originals.

 We have used Pixlr for years to do very basic image editing, and it works great for resizing photos for free.
 They have two options; Pixlr X, for simple photo editing, and Pixlr E that allows users to do more in depth editing.
 Both of these options are free to users, but they also have monthly subscription options that give you access to more tools.
 We recommend using Pixlr X for resizing purposes.